 Table 3 illustrates that while technology offered essential continuity during school closures, its instructional effectiveness varied.
-Success depended on thoughtful integration, user proficiency, and system-level supports.
-Research indicates that EdTech is most effective as a supplement to quality teaching rather than a replacement.
-Adaptive tools, when used with pedagogical insight, enhanced personalization and engagement.
+Success depended on thoughtful integration, user proficiency, and system-level support.
+Research indicates that EdTech is most effective as a supplement to quality teaching rather than a replacement—adaptive tools, when used with pedagogical insight, enhanced personalization and engagement.
 However, passive approaches (e.g., video lectures without interaction) often resulted in student disengagement.
 Teachers with digital confidence were better able to navigate challenges, reinforcing the importance of training and support.
-Long-term, several EdTech practices are likely to persist, such as blended resources, asynchronous learning components, and virtual parent communication.
+In the long term, several EdTech practices are likely to persist, including blended resources, asynchronous learning components, and virtual parent communication.
 At the same time, many schools are recalibrating to reintroduce face-to-face interaction and hands-on learning, recognizing the developmental and emotional value of physical presence.

 Discussion